 Quality management - Effective for Success

 Professional quality management is by no means just about making a good impression on the outside.
-Rather, it is about managing and permanently improving your own performance - both internally and externally.
+Rather, it is about managing and continuously improving your own performance - both internally and externally.

 Efficient quality management (QM) helps you to realistically assess your organization's own potential and to minimize costs incurred.
 Only if you succeed in being a little bit "better" than the competition, will you ensure the success of your organization in the future.
 This is precisely the small but essential difference when meeting the rising expectations of your customers.
 Because one thing is for certain: while it is good to correct mistakes, from an economic point of view it is much better not to make any in the first place.